CrustaceanKing/cse15l-lab-reports/lab-report-5-week-10.md

 If link doesn't work it is @805

-Because of this, I decided to check two tests anyways, **EVEN THOUGH THEY HAVE THE SAME BUG**.
-Please understand there was nothing I could do in this case
+Because of this, I decided to check two tests anyways, and even though they are likely caused by the same bug, for the second one I described a different bug that may also have influenced the results and cases when it would actually fail.
+Please understand this was about the greatest extent I could do, thanks.

 ### How I found the Test Files to Compare